-Activities.
-Therefore, the proposed amendments to these bylaws formalize faculty governance in this area, as well as laying out reporting relationships between both Senate agencies and Administrative entities.
-First, the following bylaw amendments expand the UCIE's purview from simply student exchange associated with UCEAP to international research collaborations, the welfare of international students and scholars, international engagement initiatives, UC educational centers abroad, and any experiential and service learning arrangements.
-Second, the new bylaws would allow UCIE to initiate policy proposals (the existing bylaws only allow UCIE to consider matters that are referred to it by the President of the University, the Academic Council, the Assembly, or a Divisional or any Senate Committee).
+such policy.
+6 Given that most international activity is driven by faculty interests and research and initiated and supervised by the campuses, it is essential that the Academic Senate not only be consulted, but play an instrumental role in forming such policy.
+Towards that end, Academic Council endorsed and sent the UCIEdrafted Vision Statement on International Engagement to President Napolitano last summer.
+UCIE also has a representative on the Academic Planning Council's International Activities Working Group, which is drafting a Presidential Policy on International Activities.
+Therefore, the proposed amendments to these bylaws formalize faculty governance in this area, as well as lay out reporting relationships between both Senate agencies and Administrative entities.
+First and foremost, the following bylaw amendments expand the UCIE's purview from simply student exchange associated with UCEAP to advising on international research collaborations, the welfare of international students and scholars, international engagement initiatives, UC educational centers abroad, and any experiential and service learning arrangements.
+Second, the new bylaws would allow UCIE to initiate policy proposals; the existing bylaws only allow UCIE to consider matters that are referred to it by the President of the University, the Academic Council, the Assembly, or a Divisional or any Senate Committee.
 Similarly, UCIE would now formally be designated as the liaising Senate agency between UCOP international policy working groups and Academic Senate leadership.
 Finally, the new bylaws formalize the consulting, reporting, and feedback mechanisms between UCIE and Administrative and Senate agencies.